alexakayman/ascii-maker/README.md

 2. Enter a YouTube URL when prompted

+   - You can include a timestamp in the URL (e.g., `?t=117`) to start from that point
+   - The converter will automatically handle timestamps in the format `t=<seconds>`

 3. Wait for the magic to happen!
 The converter will:
-   - Download the video
+   - Download the video (starting from timestamp if specified)
    - Extract frames
    - Convert each frame to ASCII art
    - Reassemble into a video

-The final video will be saved as `ascii_video.mp4` in your current directory.
+   - Automatically add the original audio track

+The converter will create two files:

+- `ascii_video.mp4` - ASCII video without audio
+- `ascii_video_with_audio.mp4` - ASCII video with the original audio track

-### Adding Audio
+### Custom Audio Track (Optional)

-If you want to add audio to your ASCII video:
+If you want to use audio from a different video:

 1. Run the audio addition script: